Directory Structure

 - The

-directory is the web server’s document root.
-It contains the entry point for web requests and publicly accessible assets. index.php
+publicdirectory is the web server’s document root.
+It contains the entry point for web requests and publicly accessible assets. index.php: The entry point for all HTTP requests.css,js,images: Directories for public assets.

 - The